CrisJaime/SentimentAnalysis/Scripts/README.md

 2. **Filter Comments:** Filters out comments that contain a specified Braille symbol.

 3. **Save Filtered Comments:** Saves the comments that do not contain the Braille symbol to a new file.
    This Python script filters out Braille comments from a text file and saves the filtered comments to another file.
 The script is designed to handle Braille symbols in the comments and removes lines that contain specific Braille symbols.

-## Usage

-1. **Clone this repository** to your local machine.

-2. **Ensure you have Python installed** on your system.

-3. **Place your input text file** containing comments in the specified path.
-2. Ensure you have Python installed on your system.

-4. **Run the script `filtrar_comentarios.py`:**
-3. Run the `filtrar_comentarios.py` script, providing the path to the text file containing the comments.

-    ```bash
-    python filtrar_comentarios.py
-    ```

-5. **Set the `file_path` variable** in the script to the correct path of your input file.
-    Make sure to set the `file_path` variable in the script to the correct path of your input file.

-6. **The script will filter out Braille comments** and save the filtered comments to a file named `filtered_Braille_comments.txt` in the same directory as the input file.

 # Filter Short Comments